AyeCode/invoicing/readme.txt

 = 2.0.2 =
 * Default pages not created for new installs - FIXED
+* Default payment form only created during the first checkout - FIXED

 = 2.0.1 =
 * New invoices not visible unless a status is manually set - FIXED